 And remember that everybody’s fear is exactly the same.
 But everybody’s curiosity is different.
 That’s what makes you unique.
 Your fear is the least interesting thing about you, because it’s exactly like mine.
 Guaranteed.
 In my workshops, I have people write letters from their fear to themselves, where their fear says what it’s afraid of.
 People weep as they’re writing it.
 It’s so vulnerable.
 And yet, every single one of those letters is exactly the f—ing same.
 Literally, I could write everybody’s fear letter for them, because there’s just one fear.
 But then when I have people write letters to themselves from their sense of enchantment, where their sense of enchantment gets to say what it loves, who turns it on, what’s exciting?
 Those letters just make me weep because every single one of them is completely different.
 So once you’ve started to follow your enchantment, which is sort of the same thing as your curiosity, you’re going to start to lead a life that doesn’t look like other people’s lives.
 If you follow your fear, your life will look like a lot of other people’s lives, because it’s just going to be a big no.

-Do you ever get imposter syndrome when you are trying to create?
+Do you ever get

 JP: Hi, I’m having it right now.
 I’m sitting next to someone who sold 13 million books.

 EG: I’m having it.
 I sold 13 million books.